Last Updated on November 6, 2025 by shawnshealth

 1. What is survival fitness?

-Survival fitness is the ability to perform essential physical tasks—like running, climbing, and lifting—in real-world survival situations.
-It focuses on strength, endurance, and adaptability.
+Survival fitness is the ability to perform essential physical tasks—like running, climbing, lifting, and crawling—under stress or in emergency situations.
+It emphasizes strength, endurance, mobility, and adaptability.

 2. How is survival fitness different from regular fitness?

-3. What are common signs of poor survival fitness?
+3. What are signs your survival fitness needs work?

 4. How can I improve my survival fitness?